Historical Reading List: Carrara Marble

 “Reading the White Stone: Travels through the Italian Marble Quarries”, D. Macfarlane, Little Brown & Company, New York, 224 pp. (2010).
 Book not seen.

 Carrara Marble, A. Claridge, Encyclopedia of Ancient History (DOI: 10.1002/9781444338386.wbeah16040) (2012).
 This section of the encyclopaedia discusses the historical importance of Carrara marble.

 “Michelangelo’s Mountain: The Quest for Perfection in the Marble Quarries of Carrara”, E. Scigliano, Atria Books, New York, 368 pp. (2012).
 Book not seen.

-Geological Application of UAV Photogrammetry and Terrestrial Laser Scanning in Marble Quarrying (Apuan Alps, Italy), R. Salvini, S. Riccucci, D. Gulli, R. Giovannini, C. Vanneschi, M. Francioni, Engineering Geology for Society and Territory, Vol. 5, pp. 979-983, (2015).
+Geological Application of UAV Photogrammetry and Terrestrial Laser Scanning in Marble Quarrying (Apuan Alps, Italy), R. Salvini, S. Riccucci, D. Gulli, R. Giovannini, C. Vanneschi and M. Francioni, Engineering Geology for Society and Territory, Vol. 5, pp. 979-983 (2015).
 The authors conducted a structural-geological survey of the marble quarries to identify stones of potential rock instability to improve workplace safety.

 I Minerali nel Marmo di Carrara [Minerals of the Carrara Marble], A. Morino, Rivista Mineralogica Italiana, Vol. 41, No. 4, pp. 242-253 (2017).
 The author describes minerals that can occur as crystals with cavities in the marble.